dat3Cph/spring2025/docs/exam/frontend/exam_questions.md

 ### Security/Routing/Styling

-4. Describe conceptually how we deploy a React frontend application to the Caddy server through the CI/CD pipeling.
+4. Describe conceptually how we deploy a React frontend application to the Caddy server through the CI/CD pipeline.

 <div style="page-break-after: always;"></div>